New York – Featured Online Programs in Social Work

-New York is the fourth most populous state in the country, but has the second-highest number of social workers in all categories including child, family, and school social workers, health care social workers, and mental health and substance abuse social workers.1,2,3,4 For anyone interested in a career in the field of social work, New York is a promising place to start.
+New York is the nation’s third most populous state and contains the second-highest number of social workers in all categories, including child, family, and school social workers; healthcare social workers; and mental health and substance abuse social workers.

-To become a social worker in New York, you must follow the specific educational paths and meet the standards set by the state.
-In New York social workers are governed by the New York State Education Department Office of the Professions (NYSEDOP).
-The process and requirements for becoming a social worker in New York are outlined below.
+To become a social worker in New York, you must follow the specific educational paths and meet state standards.
+The New York State Education Department Office of the Professions Social Work Unit governs the state’s social workers.
+Read on to learn how to become a social worker in New York.

 How to Become a Social Worker in New York

-There are two formal levels of social worker in the state of New York that require licensure, which are delineated by level of education and licensing.
-Anyone with a bachelor’s degree in social work (BSW) may begin working in entry-level positions as a social worker; no licensing is required.
-With a master’s of social work degree (MSW), you can apply for licensing as a Licensed Master Social Worker (LMSW).
-With an MSW and three years of post-graduate, supervised experience, you can apply for licensing as a Licensed Clinical Social Worker (LCSW).
+New York offers two levels of licensure for social workers.
+Anyone with a bachelor of social work (BSW) can pursue entry-level social work positions.
+However, BSW-level social workers face limits in their scope of practice, and many employers prefer candidates with a master’s degree and licensure.
+With a master of social work (MSW), you can apply for licensing as a licensed master social worker (LMSW).
+With an MSW and three years of postgraduate, supervised experience, you can apply for licensing as a licensed clinical social worker (LCSW).
 Only an LCSW can practice clinical social work, or psychotherapy, with clients independently and without supervision.

 Bachelor of Social Work (BSW)

 You can begin practicing as a social worker in New York with a bachelor’s degree, although you may be restricted to entry-level positions and can provide some services under the supervision of an LCSW or LMSW.
 With a BSW you can pursue opportunities in many social work settings and provide services in community organizing, lobbying, patient advocacy, or social services.